AndreassenLearn/TelemetryProject/README.md

 This project demonstrates how both telemetry, state, and configuration data tied to an IoT device can be viewed and communicated across networks from a user client application.
 Key technologies and services used are:
 * **MQTT** with HiveMQ as the broker.
 * **InfluxDB** for storing telemetry data.
-* **.NET MAUI** as the client application.
+* **.NET MAUI** for the client application.
 * **.NET minimal API** for bridging all of the above.

 ## Requirements
-- [ ] Display last humidex measurement and time of measurement in local time.
+- [x] Display last humidex measurement and time of measurement in local time.
-- [ ] Display a graph over humidex measurements with selectable time interval.
+- [x] Display a graph over humidex measurements with selectable time interval.
-- [ ] Control servo position.
+- [x] Control servo position.
-- [ ] Control LED state.
+- [x] Control LED state.
 - [x] Use MVVM design pattern with DI.
-- [ ] Show last received data when the internet connection is down.
+- [x] Show last received data when the internet connection is down.
-- [ ] Resilient against unstable network connections.
+- [x] Resilient against unstable network connections.
 - [ ] Live measurement sessions.
 - [ ] Set min. and max. humidex values and get notified when the range is exceeded.

 ## Architecture
-Here, the flow between all parts (both in- and outside (i.e. HiveMQ and InfluxDB) this repository) is depicted with a flow diagram.
+Here, the flow between all parts (both in- and outside this repository; i.e. HiveMQ and InfluxDB) is depicted with a flow diagram.
 In order to keep the diagram simple, descriptions of what's inferred to with for instance 'Telemetry' can be found below the diagram along with a full description of the entire flow.

 ```mermaid
 flowchart TB